Senator Elizabeth Warren on The Fight to Ban Stock Trading in Congress (Pt 1)

 Now, the Fed finally just lowered interest rates, as you know, just a couple of weeks ago.

-Modestly, they're talking about maybe lowering them more
+Modestly, Modestly, they're talking about maybe lowering them some more.

-it's not because the news looks good that is inflation is coming down and employment stays strong it's the other way around now inflation
+But now, it's not because the news looks good, that is, inflation is coming down and employment stays strong.
+It's the other way around now.

-we're in a good brain i know but the fed is always looking directions which way are the arrows pointing But the part that's worrisome is the job market is looking weaker.
+Which way are the arrows pointing?
+But the part that's worrisome is the job market is looking weaker.

 So instead of a rate cut because the Fed says, woohoo, everything's going in the right direction, smooth sailing,